 • Chlorella Growth Factor (CGF)

-• Organic Coriandrum sativum leaf tincture
+• Coriandrum sativum leaf tincture

 • Homaccord of cell-decimated, energised Chlorella pyrenoidosa

 Table 2 shows the summarised results of a number of different trials over a three-year period.
-The mean percentage increase of heavy metals after provocation with the HMD™ is compared with the elimination with placebo (a highly diluted chlorella tincture).
+The mean percentage increase of heavy metals after provocation with the HMD™ is compared with the elimination using a placebo (a highly diluted chlorella tincture).
 The post-provocation urine samples were collected after 24 hours and the post-provocation faeces samples after 48 hours due to the slower transit time – “U” denotes the Urine samples and “F” the Faeces samples.